All You Want to Know About Gem Hunting

 While the above-mentioned factors determine the value of these entities, there is no universal measurement or classification system in place for any gemstone except the diamond.

-Due to the absence of a uniform classification system, numerous gems are not considered as precious as diamonds despite the fact that they are much rarer than diamonds.
+Due to the absence of a uniform classification system, some gems are not considered as precious as diamonds even though they are much rarer than diamonds.
 Following are some of the highly rare gems:

 • Red beryl